 Drug Possession Charges

-First Degree Misdemeanor: Up to 1 yr. in jail, plus court costs; those with at least 4 prior convictions may be sentenced to 1 yr. in jail, mandatory treatment, or home detention of up to 1 yr.
+- First-Degree Misdemeanor: Up to 1 year in jail, plus court costs; those with at least 4 prior convictions may be sentenced to 1 year in jail, mandatory treatment, or home detention of up to 1 year.

-Third Degree Felony: Up to 5 yr. in prison
+- Third-Degree Felony: Up to 5 years in prison

-First Degree Felony: Up to 30 yrs. in prison and up to $250,000 in fines; mandatory minimums apply (depending on type of drug and amounts)
+- First-Degree Felony: Up to 30 years in prison and up to $250,000 in fines; mandatory minimums apply (depending on the type of drug and amounts)

 Note: State laws are always subject to change.
 While we strive to provide the most current information available, please consult with a Florida criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.